6. Pantluci

 6.3.2 Roots

-The very rst word (including nodes) of every sentence regardless of its
+The very rst word (including nodes) of every sentence is a root.
+Roots

-other types is a root.
-Roots dene the actual claim of the sentence.
-If
+dene the actual claim of the sentence.
+If the root is a nominal, it is

-it is a nominal, it asserted to either exist, be contextually relevant, or
+asserted to exist, be contextually relevant, or answer a question.

 (1) A